spectating a game

 Further Afield

-Croquet England compiles a Fixtures List of events all around the country that are open to any club member who has registered as a Croquet England Associate (which is automatic and free).
+Croquet England compiles a Fixtures List of events all around the country that are open to any club member who has registered as a Croquet England Subscriber (which is automatic and free).
 These include several open tournaments at our club that attract players from all over.

 Rules, Laws and Regulations